weymanf/construct-pcf-metrics/readme.md

 For convenience, you can specify which units should run first (instead of just letting construct work it out from the dependency graph) by putting their names in the `priority-units` file.

+## Notes

+Construct supports blacklisting units for special installation needs: units in `_blacklist` will be skipped

 ## The Way of construct